librasteve/raku-Yacht-Navigation/README.md

 This Jupyter Notebook is intended as a Raku coding companion to anyone who is working on the theory aspects of yachting.
 The original code is located ad maintained here https://github.com/p6steve/raku-Yacht-Navigation.

-The aim is to help intermediate students of yacht cruising to learn and appreciate modern software coding techiques and to apply them to perform interactive calculations.
+The aim is to help students of yacht cruising to try out some modern software coding techiques and to apply them to perform interactive calculations.

 The author has chosen raku over other programming languages, such as Python or Go, for a number of reasons: (i) Unicode makes it more natural to express nautical formulae, (ii) Rational numbers are more suitable for navigation problems, (iii) it combines Object Oriented, Functional and Procedural programming in a expressive way that matches the needs of nautical problems and (iv) it has a basic set of commands 'baby raku' that can be grasped quickly by newcomers to programming.